Baal and Mot Cycle

 They kick like racing beasts; Mot is down, Baal is down.

 Their final battle fight takes place on Mount Zephon and it lasts until they are both exhausted.
-Finally, Shapash ( God?) arrives and warns Mot that fighting Baal is useless since El now support Baal and will overturn Mot’s throne.
+Finally, Shapash ( God?) arrives, the figure in the middle separating with his hands the warring brothers, and warns Mot that fighting Baal is useless since El now support Baal and will overturn Mot’s throne.
 Mot is afraid and declares that Baal is now the king.

-Fig.1 is a Rockart from Negev Desert describes this last battle.
+Fig.1 is a Rockart from Negev Desert that illustrates this last battle.
 It is a depiction of a strife between two figures: the gods Baal and Mot (each has a bird’s beak, indicating they are gods living in the sky like birds do).
-As brothers, they are equal in size and power.
-The scene describes the fierce struggle, which includes strikes and kicks.
+As brothers, they are equal in size and power engaged in a fierce struggle, which includes strikes and kicks.
 One figure is standing with his hand on top, this is Baal.
-Mot is falling, hit by Baal’s weapon; the lightning bolt, which is also his symbol and can be seen, in this image, as an arrow above Baal’s head.
-Shapash the figure in the center is separating between the warring brothers.
+Mot is falling, hit by Baal’s weapon; the lightning bolt, which is also his symbol, the arrow above Baal’s head.

 Fig. 1 Baal and Mot struggle, Negev Desert

-This simple picture is full of life.
-The artist illustrated the frenzied struggle with very few details.
-As a spectator, you feel the dynamic of this fight.
+This simple picture is full of movement.
+The artist illustrated their frenzied struggle with very few details.
+As a spectator, you feel the fight dynamic as if you watching a moving scene.
 Their final posture reflects the decisive moment and the outcome of this battle.
 It announces the victory of Baal by showing him standing upright and Mot is falling.
 The engraver’s message is that the good forces will prevail!

 More deciphering, in a new book Rock Art in Israel, available online.